xlladdins/xll/README.md

 and [`struct _FP12`](https://github.com/xlladdins/xll/blob/master/xll/XLCALL.H#L109) for later versions.
 These are typedefed as `FP` and `FP12` and reside in the global namespace.

-The classes `xll::FP` and `xll::FP12` make these into well-behaved [C++ value types](https://docs.microsoft.com/en-us/cpp/cpp/value-types-modern-cpp).
+The classes `xll::FP4` and `xll::FP12` make these into well-behaved [C++ value types](https://docs.microsoft.com/en-us/cpp/cpp/value-types-modern-cpp).
-Use `_FPX` to get the appropriate raw Excel type to use for arguments and return type.
+Use `_FPX` (!!! fix this !!!!) to get the appropriate raw Excel type to use for arguments and return type.
 Excel doesn't know about anything in the `xll` namespace.'

 Since `FPX` does **not** inherit from the native `_FPX` structs you must use